groupdocs-redaction/GroupDocs.Redaction-Docs/net/developer-guide/basic-usage/remove-page-redactions.md

 GroupDocs.Redaction allows to easily to remove pages from PDF documents, slides from presentations and worksheets from spreadsheet documents.

 With GroupDocs.Redaction API you can remove pages by specifying the page range by means of its relative position (the beginning or the end), zero-based index and the count of pages to remove.
-At this time the supported formats are: PDF, presentations (Microsoft PowerPoint, OpenOffice Presentations) and spreadsheets (Microsoft Excel, OpenOffice Spreadsheets, etc.).
+At this time the supported formats are: PDF, presentations (Microsoft PowerPoint, OpenOffice Presentations), word processing documents (Microsoft Word, OpenOffice Texts, Rich Text Files), spreadsheets (Microsoft Excel, OpenOffice Spreadsheets, etc.) and multi-frame images.

 ## Remove page range